 Condition

 No animals or types of animal other than those animals and types of animal specified in the licence may be used in relation to the relevant licensable activity.
+There has been considerable debate involving Government departments, breeders and biologists, going back a number of years, about the existence and status of sub-species and additionally the taxonomy of hybrid birds of prey (predominantly falcons).
+Clarity is required to identify what is intended by ‘types’ of animal

 Guidance